Bouncer (cricket): Controversies

 Fast leg theory, the deliberate and sustained bowling of bouncers aimed at the body, coupled with a cordon of legside catching fieldsmen to catch deflections, was a tactic used by England against Australia in 1932/33, dubbed the Bodyline series by the Australians.
+It caused a sporting and political firestorm between the mother country and the former colony and several incidents threatened to boil over into public riots.
 This controversial tactic caused the Laws of Cricket to be reformed to prevent any recurrence.

 In 1954–55 in Sydney, England fast bowler Frank Tyson bowled bouncers at Australian Ray Lindwall, who returned the favour by hospitalising Tyson with one of his own.
 An angry Tyson returned with a large lump on his head and took 6/85 in the second innings to give England a 38-run victory.

 In 1994 at the Oval Devon Malcolm was hit on the helmet by a bouncer from Fanie de Villiers.
 The incensed Malcolm told the South Africans "You guys are history" and took apart their second innings with 9/57.